It's 2:14 AM. Somebody walks out of a bar, or off a night shift, and their car is gone. They find the sign on the fence and call the number on it.

 Ring.
 Ring.
 Voicemail.

-Cost two: the release that stalls
+Cost one: the release that stalls

-Cost three: the review
+Cost three: the property contract you don't renew

 What the data says